colmcallan/milestoneproject4/README.md

 - Click the download zip button on the github repository or open a terminal and enter `git clone`https://github.com/colmcallan/milestoneproject4
-- if possible open a terminal session in the unzip folder or `cd` to the correct location Next your need to install a virtual environment for the python interpreter, I recommend using pythons built in virtual environment.
-Enter the command `python -m venv venv` .
-NOTE: Your python command may differ, such as `python3` or `py`.
+- if possible open a terminal session in the unzip folder or `cd` to the correct location
-- Activate the `venv` with the command `source venv/bin/activate`, again this may differ depending on your operating system, please check https://docs.python.org/3/library/venv.html for further instructions.
 - If needed, Upgrade pip locally by `pip install --upgrade pip`.
-- Install all required modules with the command `pip -r requirements.txt`.
-- In the `src/project/settings/` folder create a new file called `local.py`.
-Copy all the values from `production.py` to this file.
-You'll now need to change the values of all variables to your personal values.
-** Note: You'll need to set up an account at Stripe and Mailgun to get your personal api keys**
+** Note: You'll need to set up an account at Stripe to get your personal api keys**
-- Once that has been done, you may `cd` into the `src` folder and run `./manage.py migrate`
+- Once that has been done, you may `cd` into the `src` folder and run `manage.py migrate`
-- Followed by `./manage.py createsuperuser`, and follows the prompts in the terminal.
+- Followed by `manage.py createsuperuser`, and follows the prompts in the terminal.
-- launch the application with `./manage.py ruunserver`
+- launch the application with `manage.py ruunserver`
 - The application should now be launch-able, but not quite fully functional just yet.

 ---
+### Things that could be improve if had more time
+- Allow users to choose an avatar for their profile
+- Include data charts of Bugs/Tickets by upvotes

-## Credits
+## Credits & Acknowledgments

-Aside from the aforementioned below, all code is my own work, referencing and making use of official documentation when needed.
+Credit is due to the following names.
+I would like to thank each and every one who has helped or contributed to my project in any way.
+Please see list of names below:

+- Mentor **Guido Cecilio Garcia**
+- Youtuber **Pretty Printed**
+- Friends who helped functionality and code review **Wesley Redmond**, **Conor Fitzsimons**

 #### Thanks